orsdev/note-app/README.md

 # NOTES-APP

-A terminal note app made with node.
+A cli-noteapp made with nodeJs.

 ### Installing